California Driver Handbook - Lane Control

 - Entering the road from a curb or the shoulder.

 Before changing lanes, signal, look in all your mirrors, and:

 - Check traffic behind and beside you.

-- Look over your left or right shoulder to make sure the lane you want is clear.
+- Look over your shoulder in the direction you plan to move to make sure the lane you want is clear.